Ometria/ometria.react_native_sdk/README.md

 # 3. Install the library

-The easiest way to get Ometria into your React-Native project is by using `npm install` or `yarn add`.
+The easiest way to get Ometria into your ReactNative project is by using `npm install` or `yarn add`.

-1. Install Ometria React-Native package from `react-native-ometria` using `npm install react-native-ometria` or `yarn add react-native-ometria`
+1. Install Ometria ReactNative package from `react-native-ometria` using `npm install react-native-ometria` or `yarn add react-native-ometria`

 Note: If you have issues with installing the library, please consider excluding the example from typescript config
 eg: